 I hope you make stars!

-The mushroom pattern is here!
-And I’m so excited for you to make these.
-The pattern scales easily up and down – so you can make a variety of fungi.
+Everything you need to know to make fabric mushrooms is in this sewing pattern.
+Two sizes are included plus it scales easily up and down – so you can make a variety of fungi.
 Beyond making fabulous toadstools I hope you take away some new ideas about shape building in textiles. (photo by Chistine Chitnis)

-If you make mushrooms I’d love to see – I’m @annwood on instagram if you’d like to tag or you can use #annwoodmushroom.
-Or email if you like to: ann at ann wood handmade dot com.
+If you make mushrooms I’d love to see – I’m @annwood on instagram if you’d like to tag or you can use #annwoodpattern.
+Or email to: ann at ann wood handmade dot com.

 I got about 85% done with my mushroom pattern and decided to scrap all the photos and start over.
 The text for the steps is all good but I didn’t like the photos.
 I struggled with them throughout the process, re-shot one section to try to make myself feel better about them, re-edited, applied some photo shop magic but it was all for not – they weren’t what I wanted and they were not frankly – good enough.
 It’s so painful to come to that place and make that decision this far into a project.
 Or rather- it’s painful UNTIL I make that decision.
 I agonized over it for a couple days – wondering if I was being too critical or using perfectionism to procrastinate because I got cold feet – sometimes at the end I get nervous and look for flaws so I can delay – this is not that.
 They just weren’t good enough.